Skip to content

 • ICO Registration No: ZB058757

-We rely on legitimate interest as the legal basis for processing personal data related to:
+We primarily rely on legitimate interests as our lawful basis for processing personal data, including in relation to:

 • Website users and business contacts